984580403hyxhj/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

+Contour detection: you can use contour detection to see the dimensions of door and whether an object will fit inside those parameters

+Face detection: Identify people and their faces in a park or large community setting

+Flow detection: Identify the movements and follow through of a basketball player when executing his shot

+Object detection: Self driving cars using object detection.

 #### Filtering, FFTs, and Time Series data.
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
 For example, running a Fast Fourier Transform over the IMU or Microphone data stream could create a simple activity classifier between walking, running, and standing.